diodon/SSTtools/README.md

 usage: DHW_flexiharvester.py [-h] -lat LATITUDE -lon LONGITUDE -from
                              DATE_START -to DATE_END [-fout FOUT]

-function to harvest DHW and related variables from CRW ERDDAP server.
-The results are stores in a csv file
+Harvest DHW and related variables from CRW ERDDAP server.
+The results are stored in a csv file

 optional arguments:
   -h, --help        show this help message and exit